 For storage and transport purposes, package the unit using shockproof packaging material and protect it against moisture.
 The best method of protection is to package the unit using the original packaging.
 Furthermore, ensure that the ambient conditions are within allowable range.

 6 Commissioning

 6.1 Connecting the stationary reader

-The sensor has its own web server.
-This allows you to use a standard web browser to make settings on the stationary reader.
+The reader has its own web server.
+You have the option of making settings on the stationary reader using a standard web browser.

 Aligning the stationary reader